bcgov/tno/docs/DEVELOPMENT.md

 # After keycloak starts go to http://localhost:40001 and login to confirm it has successfully initialized.
 # There should be a tno realm.
 You can review the predefined user accounts.

-# Copy the tno-service-account credentials secret and paste it into the following configuration file.
+# Copy the mmi-service-account credentials secret and paste it into the following configuration file.
 # Keycloak__Secret={GET KEYCLOAK SERVICE ACCOUNT}
 cd ./tools/css-api/.env
 # Auth__Keycloak__Secret={GET KEYCLOAK SERVICE ACCOUNT}